GamyaBehara/Daily-Journal-App/README.md

 ## 🚀 How It Works
 1. Launch the app → Login with predefined credentials (`gamya / 123`).
 2. Home Page → Shows saved entries.
-3. Click **➕ Add Button** → Navigate to Add Entry Page.
+3. Click Add your data here button → Navigate to Add Entry Page.
 4. Enter title, text, and choose an image → Save entry.
 5. Entry is added to the Home Page list.
 6. Close the app → All data is erased (session-only storage).

 ---

-## 📸 Screenshots (from project doc)
-- Login Page
-- Home Page
-- Add Entry Page
+## ✨ Features of the Applcation Temporary Storage Only
+- **Predefined Image Gallery** using a custom spinner (image + text).
-- Data displayed on Home Page
+- **Automatic Entry Display** — saved entries instantly appear on the Home Page.
+- **Session-Based Storage** with SharedPreferences (data erased when the app is closed).
+- **Simple & Minimal UI** designed with XML layouts.
+- **Basic Validation** — ensures title and text are not empty before saving.
 ---

 ## 📌 Future Improvements